LyaaaaaGames/AIdventure_Server/README.md

 You might have to give the scripts the executable permission with `chmod +x script_name`

+## How to update ?

+1. Download the new version
+2. Overwrite with the new files
+3. Run `update_env.sh` to update conda's environment (It might do nothing if the environment didn't change).

 ## How to edit the server config

 1. Open `server/config.py`